prachi1210/boston-housing-prices/README.md

 - Obtained important features and descriptive statistics about the dataset.
 - Split the data into testing and training subsets, and determined a suitable performance metric for this problem.
 - Analyzed performance graphs for a learning algorithm with varying parameters and training set sizes.
 This enabled picking up the optimal model that best generalizes for unseen data.
-- Tested this optimal model on a new sample and compare the predicted selling price to your statistics.
+- Tested this optimal model on a new sample and compared the predicted selling price to statistics for nearest neighbors.

 **Software and Libraries**